Buckeye Beat

 1968 ad, Marion

-The band disbanded sometime in (early?)
-1970.
+The band disbanded sometime in late 1970.
 In 1971, Dave Weck got a call from his friends in Brownsville Station asking if he could join the band, replacing T.J.
 Cronley.
 Weck, now using the name Henry 'H-Bomb' Weck, joined and played with the band through their big hit "Smokin' In The Boys Room", until the end of the band in 1979.
 He started Schoolhouse Studios in 1982 after producing a couple successful albums by the southern rock band Blackfoot, who had played with Brownsville Station near the end.